 Walk to a scene with another Pirate in and click on the Pirate.
 A few icons will appear over the Pirate's head in (at least the beginnings of) a circle.
 These radial menus allow to discover more about other Pirates and take actions directed towards them.
 Click again on the Pirate or elsewhere to clear away an open radial menu.

 The available menu options depend on whether the Pirate is another player, or a non-player Pirate (NPP), and if so what kind of NPP.

-You will notice that as you mouse-over the radial menu buttons, text appears explaining the option.
+As the radial menu buttons are moused-over, text appears explaining the option.
 An action is chosen by clicking again on the highlighted option.
 The various radial menu actions are as follows:

 This displays a summary of an NPP's ratings in the various Puzzles and Duties.
 NPP's ratings are usually fairly representative of their abilities, so this information is is very useful when you are trying to decide whether to challenge an NPP.
 The information is displayed in the 'Ahoy!' panel to the right of the screen.

 Select this option to glean more information on another player, by examining their Pirate's info page.
 This page contains a bevy of information for the curious, including the Pirate's home Island, Crew, Flag and, most importantly for many, the Pirate's standing and experience in the various arts of Piracy.